centralnicgroup-opensource/rtldev-middleware-go-sdk/README.md

 ## How to use this module in your project

+We have also a demo app available showing how to integrate and use our SDK.
+See [here](https://github.com/hexonet/go-sdk-demo).

 ### Requirements

 * Installed [GO/GOLANG](https://golang.org/doc/install).
 Restart your machine after installing GO.